greumai/Getting-and-Cleaning-Data/CodeBook.md

 ####Step 2

-The second step extracts the measurements on the means and standard deviations.
+The second step extracts the measurements of the means and standard deviations.

 The ranks of the means and standard deviations of the 17 features are given in the `features.txt` file (see comments in the script file to get the numeric values).
 In our data set, the features have been concatenated after the subjects, the ranks to extract are 1 greater.